Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 - Creating a container for your environment
 - Installing Anaconda (miniconda)
-- SnowSQL setup
+- SnowCLI setup
-  - Installing SnowSQL
+  - Installing SnowCLI
-  - Creating a directory and default config file for SnowSQL
+  - Creating a directory and default config file for SnowCLI
 - Anaconda setup
   - Creating the Anaconda environment
   - Installing the Snowpark Python library